brandur/sorg/content/drafts/canonical-log-lines.md

 One project that I'm working on right now is helping Stripe merchants who are using old versions of TLS (i.e 1.0 and 1.1) [upgrade their integrations][upgrading-tls] before hitting blackout deadlines.
-Using canonical lines, I can easily ask Redshift for any merchants that have made requests to our API services using pre-1.2 versions of TLS in the last week [3]:
+Using canonical lines,

+Canonical lines sent to Redshift also work very well.
+Here's a query to ask for any merchants that have made requests to our API services using pre-1.2 versions of TLS in the last week [3]:

 ```
 SELECT distinct(merchant_id)